scottmcclary1/node-hpss/README.md

 For a bit more detail on hsi/htar commands see https://www.olcf.ornl.gov/kb_articles/transferring-data-with-hsi-and-htar/

-## Notes
+## TODO

-htar doesn't seems to allow access through firewall-ed environment.
+I haven't implemented commands for htar yet.  htar doesn't seems to allow access through firewall-ed environment.
 Unlike hsi where I can specify "firewall -on" on the command line, I can't find an equivalent flag for htar.
+My dev/prod environment are behind firewall currently, so I can't develop (and it will be useless in prod) until I can find a way to go around this problem